 It includes fast full-text search, geofencing and real-time pub/sub data exchange and sync.
 Therefore, it is suitable for building mobile apps, games, and web apps.

 Etebase is a self-hosted open-source backend server for building secure applications.
-It offers an end-to-end encryption, revision history, sharing, access control and built-in billing service.
+It offers end-to-end encryption, revision history, sharing, access control, and a built-in billing service.

 Etebase is a Libre project which is released under AGPL-3.0 License.